 The iPhone 7 Plus has two camera sensors, one with a 28mm depth of field and the other 56mm, meant to take photos at a "telephoto" format.
-In reality, the second sensor provides a lot of extra data to the sensor, as proven by the Portrait mode that is currently in beta and is coming soon to all iPhone 7 Plus units in October.
+In reality, the second sensor provides a lot of extra data to the sensor, as proven by the iPhone 7 Plus's Portrait mode, which is available to all larger-iPhone users in iOS 10.1.

 But such a Portrait mode, as Apple calls it, is not uncommon.
 It's been available in some Android phones for years.
 Specifically, the HTC One M8 added a second 2MP camera sensor for this very purpose, and while it was well-received, it never gained the adoption that HTC wanted to justify its addition to the phone's sequel the following year.

 Some phones don't make a big deal over the second camera, utilizing it more for additional resolution than adding features.
 But there are a couple devices, such as the Honor 8, close cousin to the Huawei P9, that does both: like the iPhone 7 Plus, it uses a second 12MP sensor both to accrue additional data for regular wide-angle photos, and to aide with zoom — and it also uses the separation to measure depth, and apply artificial background blurring to photos.

 Before we begin the tests, it's worth noting a couple of things: the Honor 8's two 12MP sensors are arrayed very differently to the iPhone 7 Plus's.
 First, one is color and the other monochrome, which is meant to assist in detail, focus, and exposure accuracy.
 The other is that the focal lengths of the lenses at identical at 27mm, which means the portrait/background blur feature works quite differently to the iPhone's.